 Delhi is a huge city stuffed with history, heritage, and cultural sites!
 Even if you google best things to do in Delhi in 3-4 days, there is a high chance you will cover just a small percent of experiences the city has to offer.
 But, remember: less is more – it is a tagline of traveling in India.
 Otherwise, you will hate Delhi not even giving it a chance to impress you.

 It took me around half a year of my weekends to explore this city from different parts.
 In my humble opinion, if you have just a few days, I will keep recommending Old Delhi, Rajpath avenue, Akshardham and a few others sites depending on your interests.
-Though if you are an avid explorer and want to dig deeper into the local experiences, this post is for you!
+Though if want to dig deeper into the local experiences, this collection of unique experiences in Delhi is for you!

 - Offbeat heritage sites in Delhi